Bilmis/Smart-Network-CDS-Algorithm/README.md

 #### **Option 2: Auto-Generate Using Python Scripts**

-Alternatively, you can generate a random graph using the provided Python scripts in the `GenerateGraph` folder:
+Alternatively, you can generate a random graph using the provided Python scripts in the `GraphGenerators` folder:

 - **For Split Graphs** → Run `split.py`
 - **For Random Undirected Graphs** → Run `undirected.py`